SaleCar/Vue3-QuickStart/README.md

 ## Development

-Since this project contains single-page components without bundling, html part of component is held in ES6 "template literals".
+Since this project contains single-file components without bundling, html part of component is held in ES6 "template literals".
 To have code highlighting and intellisense inside template literals, I suggest to install VSCode extension "Vue Inline Template".